|

 aspect of the Goddess Shakti) as their supreme

 family deity.
+In

 the near term, our ancestry is traceable to at least